EEESlab/mobilenet_v1_stm32_cmsis_nn/README.md

-# Mobilenet V1 for STM32 over CMSIS
+# Mobilenet V1 for STM32 over CMSIS-NN

 This project contains a STM32 Workbench project to run a Mobilenet v1 ('160x160x3', alpha '0.25') on a STM32H7 NUCLEO evaluation board.